e280/authlocal/readme.md

 - Your own API microservices can verify the tokens cryptographically
 - Zero-cost for you and your users

-### [Authduo.org](https://authduo.org/) is for convenience, not vendor lock-in!
+### [Authduo.org](https://authduo.org/) is for convenience, not vendor lock-in
 - You can fork Authduo to make your own identity management app, and users can take their identity files there instead
 - You can point the login button to your own fork:
   ```html
   <auth-login src="https://authduo.org/"></auth-login>
   ```
   - Just swap `https://authduo.org/` with your own url
-  - This is what "decentralized", "user-soveriegn", and "protocol" is all about
+  - This is what "decentralized", "user-sovereign", and "protocol" is all about

 <br/>